 Successfully managing student radio organizations requires mastery of technology, legal issues, organizational development and more.
 CBI’s Radio Management track will provide attendees with the skills they’ll need to succeed in this unique field.
 Designed for student leaders, new advisers, and veteran advisers looking for a refresher, this intensive training will ensure you’ll hit the ground running in the new school year.
 Topics will include FCC rules and regulations, building and organizing your team, copyright laws, producing content, underwriting sales and much more.

 - Portable recording device of your choice

-John Morris is the Faculty Advisor of 95.7 The Spin and an Instructor of Radio & TV at the University of Southern Indiana.
+John Morris, CBI President, is the faculty advisor of 95.7 The Spin and an instructor of radio & TV at the University of Southern Indiana.
 John has been at USI since 1992.
 Prior to his shift to the college life, he worked in radio sports, news and sales at radio stations in Indiana, Idaho and Missouri.
 John has degrees from the University of Wyoming and Indiana State University.

-Greg Weston is the General Manager of WPTS-FM at the University of Pittsburgh.
-Prior to his shift to college radio advising in 2004, Greg worked in commercial news/sports/talk radio, including stints as Program Director of radio stations in Pittsburgh, Pa. and Baton Rouge, La., and as Executive Producer of the Pittsburgh Steelers Radio Network.
+Greg Weston, CBI Immediate Past-President, is General Manager of WPTS-FM at the University of Pittsburgh.
+Prior to his shift to college radio advising in 2004, Greg worked in commercial news/sports/talk radio, including stints as program director of radio stations in Pittsburgh and Baton Rouge, and as executive producer of the Pittsburgh Steelers Radio Network.
 He is a graduate of Northwestern University, where he gained his first experience in college radio at WNUR-FM .